csklaver/Capstone-Group6/README.md

 ### Data
 Original data with a fewer amount of features is titled 'df_raw_v2'.
 Data with an extendend number of NHANES features is titled 'df_raw_ext', and is used for the majority of analysis.

+This folder also contains a file with all output results.